gmboowa/rMAP-Candida/README.md

 example/rMAP-Candida.inputs.example.two_samples.json
 ```

-Confirm that it enables de novo assembly and does not use preassembled contigs:
+Confirm that it enables *de novo* assembly & does not use preassembled contigs:

 ```bash
 jq '{